zenml-io/blog.zenml.io/_posts/2023-04-12-zenml-hub-launch.md

 (When you first run this pipeline, it will run a series of steps that will scrape the [ZenML docs](https://docs.zenml.io), and build an index.
 Subsequent runs will be faster and re-use the index because of ZenML’s internal cache.)

 And there you go: You can now recreate a simple question-answering MLOps pipeline using cutting-edge LLMs and the latest libraries, which you can now go on to deploy on custom infrastructure.
-Of course, if you did want to use the individual steps or pipelines directly, feel free to check out the corresponding project and source code [here](https://github.com/zenml-io/zenml-projects/tree/hub-example/hub-example).
+Of course, if you did want to use the individual steps or pipelines directly, feel free to check out the corresponding project and source code [here]( https://github.com/zenml-io/zenml-projects/tree/main/langchain-qa-hub).

 ## 📡 What next?

-In the future, we plan to add more plugins, such as steps like an ONNX converter and step operators like Sagemaker, Spark, EMR, etc. We're also working on workflows to easily pull and fork public plugins, automated testing, and a playground to test steps.
+In the future, we plan to add more plugins, with steps like an ONNX converter and step operators like Sagemaker, Spark, EMR, etc. We're also working on workflows to easily pull and fork public plugins, automated testing, and a playground to test steps.

 For now ([release 0.38.0 onwards](https://github.com/zenml-io/zenml/releases)),
 the ZenML Hub is officially supported within the main ZenML package.
 Get started